32 Broadway, Suite 1314 • New York, NY 10004 • Tel: 212-571-1555 • firstname.lastname@example.org

 Special thanks to CTMD archival interns Taylor Bergman-Chrisman, Jesse Chevan and Rebecca Kunin for their work on this project, which has been curated by Ethel Raim.
 Information about the Albanian community in New York was taken from program notes prepared by Jane Sugarman.
 Information about Keba Cissoko authored by Tom Van Buren.
-Information about Michael Alpert authored by Michael Alpert based on field research by Alpert and Jeffrey Wollock.
+Information about German Goldenshteyn authored by Michael Alpert and based on field research by Alpert and Jeffrey Wollock.
 Edited by Pete Rushefsky.
 Treasures of the CTMD Archive is made possible through the support of the Emma A. Sheafer Charitable Trust.
 Archival digitization was made possible through the support of New York State Council on the Arts.
 Top